codio-content/Linux-Users_and_Permissions/.guides/content/Changing-file-permissions-48d2.md

 -rw-rw-r-x  1 codio codio   0 Jul 30 13:25 config.php
 ```

-Lets update the `config.php` file permissions to be executable as well, meaning that the file can be run as a program:
+Let's update the `config.php` file permissions to be executable as well, meaning that the file can be run as a program:

 ```
 # 'u' for owner user, '+' for adding, 'x' for the execute permission: